Break Even Calculator

 Where:

-2. Add your target profit to your fixed costs to find the total amount you need to cover.
+- Add your target profit to your fixed costs to find the total amount it may be helpful to cover.

-This standard accounting method ensures you accurately factor in both overhead and production costs.
+This standard accounting method aims to help you accurately factor in both overhead and production costs.

 What Your Break Even Point Means

-Your result shows the specific number of units you must sell to stop losing money.
+Your result shows the specific number of units it is recommended to sell to stop losing money.
 Selling above this number generates profit, while selling below it results in a loss.

 Reaching Stability

-If your result is 1,000 units, you need to sell exactly 1,000 items to pay all bills.
+If your result is 1,000 units, it may be helpful to sell exactly 1,000 items to pay all bills.
 At this stage, your net income is zero.

 Generating Profit